sinarueeger/robust-data-analysis-with-r/handbook/02-introduction-to-R.Rmd

 R can be run without any IDE, but having one makes writing scripts easier (extra tools, visually appealing, customisable, interactive).
 RStudio is a company but provides a [free version](https://www.rstudio.com/products/rstudio/#Desktop) for individual users.

-If you have used an IDE before, you might be familiar with the structure of the RStudio display, otherwise, check out this tweet [Where are things in RStudio?](https://twitter.com/RLadiesNCL/status/1138812826917724160/photo/1).
+If you have used an IDE before, you might be familiar with the structure of the RStudio display, otherwise, check out this tweet: [Where are things in RStudio?](https://twitter.com/RLadiesNCL/status/1138812826917724160/photo/1).

 <div class="figure">
 <img src="img/rstudio-screenshot.png" width="800" alt="rproject" />